Sestao (Bilbao Metro)

-Sestao is a station on line 2 of the Bilbao metro.
-It is located in central Sestao, in close proximity to the city hall and the Santa María church.
+Sestao is a station on Line 2 of the Bilbao Metro.
+It is located in central Sestao, near the city hall and the Santa María church.
 It opened on 8 January 2005 and it acted as northern terminus for line 2 until the opening of the Portugalete extension in 2007.

 There is a station on the Cercanías Bilbao commuter railway network with the same name, but the two stations are not connected.

 Station layout

 Sestao station follows the typical cavern-shaped layout of most underground Metro Bilbao stations designed by Norman Foster, with the main hall located directly above the rail tracks.